g3rv4/GetMoarFediverse/README.md

 ### What about Docker on Windows?

 I'd recommend you use the executable... but if you really want to, you can run it on Docker on Windows and set up a scheduled task.
 You can watch [this demo by Jeff Lindborg](https://www.youtube.com/watch?v=v73ZKtP0rzE).

-I could package it as an installer, and that would remove the need of Docker... would you be interested in that?
-Open an issue :)